zxnga/Transformer-TSF/README.md

 │   ├── loss_monitoring.ipynb
 │   ├── train_test.ipynb
 ├── src (core codes)
-│   ├── inference (to simplify running the mode in production) │   │   ├── data
+│   ├── inference (to simplify running the model in production) │   │   ├── data
 │   │   |   ├── buffer.py (buffers to store context, true values and predictions)
 │   │   |   ├── helper.py (helper to manage all the data needed by the model)